Dothan Nursing Home Abuse Lawyer

 caregiver or a negligent nursing home facility?
 If so, we ask that you

-contact a Dothan injury attorney at Morris, Cary, Andrews, Talmadge &
+contact a Dothan nursing home abuse attorney at Morris, Cary, Andrews,

-Driggers, LLC as soon as possible.
-Not only have we won the largest jury
+Talmadge & Driggers, LLC as soon as possible.
+Not only have we won

-verdict in the state of Alabama, but we can offer the extensive legal
+the largest jury verdict in the state of Alabama, but we can offer the

-experience that you will need.
-For this reason, you should not hesitate to
+extensive legal experience that you will need.
+For this reason, you should

 call our office toll-free at (888) 694-0174.